siondawson/milestone-project-3/readme.md

 2. Issues with updating time field.
    1. Time data not being read by timepicker on loading update event page.
    2. Time format causing DataError

+# Deployment

+This project was created using the code institute template.

+## Version Control

+This project was created using Visual Studio Code editor and pushed to 'milestone-project-3', a remote repository in github.

+Throughout the project these commands were used to save work and push changes to github via the command line terminal.

+1. Type: git add .
+    * This command adds files to the staging area before committing.
+2. Type: git commit -m "a message goes in here explaining what chanes were made"
+   * This command commits changes to the local repository
+3. Type: git push
+    * This command commits all changes to the remote GitHub repository.

+## Clone the repository to your machine

+Navigate to the github repository

+1. Click on the code drop down button.
+2. Click HTTPS
+3. Copy repository link
+4. Open your IDE (git must be installed)
+5. Type git clone (copied git url) into the terminal.
+6. The project will now have been cloned on your machine.

+## Heroku

+This project is deployed via Heroku.
+Heroku is connected to this projects github repository.
+With every push the deployed Heroku app is updated.

+## Database (Elephant SQL)

+The deployed website is connected to a database hosted by Elephant SQL.

+### Project deployed via Heroku with the following steps.

+1. Open command line terminal and type command: pip freeze --local > requirements.txt.
+This creates a requirements.txt file in the root directory of the repository.
+2. Create Procfile.
+   1. Create new file in root directory.
+   2. Name it "Procfile"
+   3. Enter following command in the file: "web: python3 app.py"
+3. Commit new files to github
+4. Navigate to Heroku
+5. Click create new app
+6. Name the app (live-music-cardiff)
+7. Enter confirg vars:
+   1. DATABASE_URL : (ElephantSQL URL)
+   2. IP: "0.0.0.0"
+   3. PORT: "5000"
+   4. SECRET_KEY:
+8. Navigate to Heroku deploy tab
+9. Click connect to github
+   1. Search for correct repository
+   2. Connect
+10. Click Deploy
+11. Add tables to database
+    1. Click 'more'
+    2. Run console
+    3. Type command: python3
+    4. type command: from live_music_cardiff import db
+    5. type command db.create_all()
+    6. type command: exit()
+ 12. Process complete